 We get questions from consumers on a variety of topics.
 When an issue falls outside of our authority, we will happily offer a referral if there is an organization that is better equipped to help you.
 These blog posts are to help shed light on who might be best suited to talk to about your unique issue.

-If you run into a problem with your strata, there are several ways to resolve it.
-Here are some of your options:
+If you run into a problem with your strata, there are three ways you can resolve it:

 The Civil Resolution Tribunal can help you try to resolve small claims disputes under $5,000 and strata (condominium) disputes of any amount.
 For more information on the specifics of either of these types of disputes, visit the jurisdiction page on the CRT’s website or check out the blog post we wrote about what you can expect from the CRT.